BerisDizdar/US_Population_And_GDP/README.md

 Next, type, pigar generate, then press enter.

 ## Features Required for Project by CodeKY
-Feature 1: Read in local csv file using Pandas read_function.
+Feature 1: Read in local CSV file using Pandas read_function.

-Feature 2: Use built in Pandas functions to remove unnecessary columns, change column names, create new column from merged data, quary data, use merge function to combine two datasets.
+Feature 2: Use built in Pandas functions to remove unnecessary columns, change column names, create new column from merged data, quary data, use merge function to combine two datasets, quary data to find new information from data.

-Feature 3: Use Pandas to perform calculations on each csv dataset.
-Use mean(), max(), min(), sum(), and round() functions.
+Feature 3: Use Plotly to visualize data and create graphs allowing user to better understand data.

-Feature 4: Create plot and bar graphs with Matplotlib.
+Feature 4: Create data dictionary.

 Feature 5: Add Markdwons on JupyterNotebook and description of data analysis.